 Keep in mind: It’s too early to tell if neglecting to be in the aisle is going to be reflected during the flight.
 But it’s worth making a note of which flight attendants take their jobs seriously.

-Bottom line on boarding and bags?
-It’s not your crew’s responsibility to lift, but they can help passengers who can’t reach.
+The bottom line: It’s not your crew’s responsibility to lift, but they can help passengers who can’t reach.

 Next, we’ll share insight into a few common scenarios and reasons for passenger confusion, as well as when you can start suspecting that your crew didn’t bring their A-game.